QuanterallAcademy-DeFi-Group1/NFT-marketplace/README.md

-# DeFi project Nft Marketplace
+# DeFi project NFT Marketplace

 # It is deployed in Heroku stage
 https://defi-quanterall-group.herokuapp.com/